Making the move from a brick-and-mortar retail setting to an e-commerce website is already a great way to save fuel, utilities, and paper.

 Forging a strong brand identity will include creating a mission statement to share with your customers.
 This will help you stay true to your ideals as you build your business, whether you sell books about the environment, fair trade linens, or recycled home items.

 Let your customers know why your store is a better choice than other options out there, and what you have to offer.
-This will also help you with your marketing endeavours down the road.
+Whether you’re running a small retail business, partnership, limited liability company, or DBA, create a mission statement that reflects your green ideologies.
+Doing this will keep you aligned with your target audience.
+According to this Small Business HQ post, you can also incorporate your green ideologies into your business name.
+This will also help you with your marketing endeavors down the road.

 2. Identify your Target Demographic

-Before you start actually designing your new green-friendly website, you’ll want to think about who your customer is and keep them in mind every step of the way.
+Before you start designing your new green-friendly website, you’ll want to think about who your customers are and keep them in mind every step of the way.

 3. Create an Image-Heavy Design